grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source/_index.md

 {{< docs/public-preview product="TraceQL streaming results" >}}

-### Requirements

 To use streaming, you need to:

-- Be running Tempo version 2.2 or newer, or Grafana Enterprise Traces (GET) version 2.2 or newer, or be using Grafana Cloud Traces.
+- Run Tempo version 2.2 or newer, or Grafana Enterprise Traces (GET) version 2.2 or newer, or use Grafana Cloud Traces.
 - For self-managed Tempo or GET instances: If your Tempo or GET instance is behind a load balancer or proxy that doesn't supporting gRPC or HTTP2, streaming may not work and should be disabled.

 ### Activate streaming